SCIENCEAn

 years after his death, today his memory is honored by Mexicans,

-and soldiers.
+Americans and people around the world.
+Villa and his followers, known as Pancho Villa, seized the lands of the farmers for distribution to peasants and soldiers.
 He took trains and, as several revolutionary generals, printed fiat money used to pay for his cause.
 Villa's

 dominance in northern Mexico was broken in 1915, through a series of